o-ran-sc/o-du-phy/docs/PTP-configuration_fh.rst

 Configuration C3 27 can be simulated for O-DU using a separate server acting as Fronthaul Network and O-RU at the same time.
-O-RU server can be configured to relay PTP and act as PTP master for O-DU.
-Settings below can be used to |br|
-instantiate this scenario.
+O-RU server can be configured to relay PTP and act as PTP primary for O-DU.
+Settings below can be used to instantiate this scenario.
 The difference is that on the O-DU side, the Fronthaul port can be used as the source of PTP as well as for U-plane and C-plane traffic.